mozilla/extension-workshop/src/content/documentation/develop/request-the-right-permissions.md

 If the user chooses not to approve the permissions and cancels the update, the previous version remains installed and available for use.

-Displaying the permission messages improves the extension security model by making users aware of the potential impact of installing an extension.
-It also brings Firefox in line with other major browsers, where users have been informed about extensions' permission requests for some time.

-Because Firefox users haven't seen permission requests during installation before, this change could discourage some of them from installing your extension, as the messages might suggest it's doing something “scary”.
+These messages have the potential to discourage some users from installing your extension, as the messages might suggest it's doing something “scary”.
 We provide users with an [explanation of these permissions messages](https://support.mozilla.org/kb/permission-request-messages-explained) and guidance on [how to judge if they're appropriate](https://support.mozilla.org/kb/tips-assessing-safety-extension).
 However, there are several things you can do to reduce the likelihood of users abandoning the install of your extension because of these messages, these include:

 - Make sure you aren't requesting unnecessary permissions.
 - Request permissions at runtime, which enables you to ask for the permissions in context and offer a fall back if the user doesn't grant them.